aninditaSB/multiagent-governance-eval/README.md

 ## Paper & License

 The research is under review at ICAIR 2025.
+**Note:  This content is shared for learning and discussion.
+Please do not reuse without proper citation.
 Final citation and DOI will be updated here after acceptance.

 This code is open-sourced under the MIT License.